Welcome to George Mason University’s Costello College of Business!

 - How to view your transfer credit evaluation.

-- How to understand the way your transfer credits apply to your School of Business degree.
+- How to understand the way your transfer credits apply to your College of Business degree.

 - What Mason courses you should register for and how to register.